MiltonMenchaca/Portfolio/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.
+The page will reload if you make edits.
 You may also see any lint errors in the console.

 #### `npm test`